NFSHubster/SimpleVPK/README.md

 # SimpleVPK

-SimpleVPK is a homebrew app based on [easyVPK](https://github.com/Electric1447/EasyVPK) that's designed for the PlayStation®Vita that allows USERS to easily download & install VPKs & Data Files from [VitaDB](https://www.rinnegatamante.eu/vitadb/#/)
+SimpleVPK is a homebrew app based on [easyVPK](https://github.com/Electric1447/EasyVPK) that's designed for the PlayStation®Vita that allows users to easily download & install VPKs & Data Files from [VitaDB](https://www.rinnegatamante.eu/vitadb/#/)

+# Current Goals in Progress

+- Fix easyVPK's common crash error (C2-12828-1)

+- Utilize easyVPK's base to build a data files downloader for [PS Vita Data Files Repository](https://www.vita.unaux.com)

 # Changes From easyVPK

 - Updated VitaDB's URL to make the app usable again (from rinnegatamante.it/vitadb to rinnegatamante.eu/vitadb)

+- Updated CMakeLists.txt & updated it to use the new VitaSDK

 - Changed LiveArea Assets